About the Program

 Energy Systems Engineering is a 30 credit hour interdisciplinary master's program, designed to provide systems-based knowledge in energy engineering through four core courses and in-depth knowledge in automotive energy and distributed energy systems through six elective courses.
 The core courses deal with sustainable energy sources, energy generation and storage, energy and environmental policies, and risk-benefit analysis.
 The elective courses can be selected from a range of courses offered in mechanical, electrical and manufacturing aspects of energy engineering.
 The elective courses cover a variety of topics, such as hybrid and electric vehicles, alternative energy systems for vehicles, emissions, power electronics, power distribution, design and manufacturing for the environment, etc.

 The program may be completed entirely on campus, entirely online, or through a combination of on-campus and online courses.
 On-campus courses will be offered in the late afternoon and evening hours to enable students to earn their master's degree through part-time study.

 To provide students with systems-oriented graduate-level knowledge in the fields of energy systems engineering.

-- A strong foundation in the theoretical principles and techniques from science, engineering, and mathematics needed for advanced engineering design and development.
+a) a strong foundation the theoretical principles and techniques from science, engineering, and mathematics needed for advanced engineering design and development.
+(Tag: Theory)

-- An ability to use modern engineering software, processes, devices, and diagnostic tools for advanced engineering design and development.
+b) an ability to use modern engineering software, processes, devices, and diagnostic tools for advanced engineering design and development.
+(Tag: Tools)

 Undergraduate Degree Required